Esteban Tuero: Early life

-Minor formulae career
+Junior formulae career

 Tuero moved up to car racing in 1993, spending a season with the Crespi team in Formula Renault.
 In 1994, he switched to Formula Honda with the Kissling team, becoming champion.
 All of his career so far had been in his native Argentina, so despite the pressures of racing in a Formula series whilst only 14, he was given his first taste of traveling the continent with a few races in South American Formula Three, driving a Ralt/Opel with the INI team.

-In 1995, he moved to Europe, his father knowing his career would need to go there in order to gain momentum.
+In 1995, Tuero moved to Europe, his father knowing his career would need to go there in order to gain momentum.
 He won the Italian Formula 2000 National Trophy by a large margin in a Dallara 392, and was also given a taste of Italian Formula Three in a Dallara 395.
 In 1996, he joined the bigger Italian F3 team Coloni Motorsport, driving a Dallara 396 with an Alfa Romeo engine.
 His performances in the series started generating interest from Formula One teams, with Benetton in the frame for signing him.
 It would be Minardi, though, who secured his services as a test driver for the team, despite being just 18 years old.